 Indian Twitterati went on overdrive that day, with various voices calling out Devita for her “unsubtle self-promotion” and “waste of PR money’’.
 Rival newspaper websites carried nasty editorials.
 It seemed as if many just could not get over a young woman aspiring to the “old boys’ club”; certainly if Mukesh Ambani or Ratan Tata had put out such an ad, they wouldn’t have been called “narcissistic”.

-“Tell him I didn’t charge Donald Trump anything,” she replied with a sardonic smile.
+“Oh, I didn’t charge Donald Trump anything,” she replied with a sardonic smile.

 Having been CEO “for 40% of her life”, Devita has business in her blood, and would rather be admired than ‘liked’.
 Born in Mumbai a year after father Rajkumar Saraf launched Zenith Computers, she grew up with an older brother in a disciplined environment as their mother, a former Economics professor, insisted on “well-bred, well-rounded” children who excelled in both academics and life.